benjbuch/octo_waffle/part_02-data_structures.md

 ### Indexing Lists

-*(This section is included for the sake of completeness.
+*(This section is included for sake of completeness.
 You may skip it.)*

 In contrast to atomic vectors, lists can be recursively indexed with `[[`.
 Compare.